isaac-sim/IsaacLab/docs/source/migration/migrating_from_isaacgymenvs.rst

 Simulation Config
 -----------------

-Simulation related parameters are defined as part of the :class:`~omni.isaac.lab.sim.SimulationCfg` class, which is a :class:`~omni.isaac.lab.utils.configclass` module that holds simulation parameters such as ``dt``, ``device``, and ``gravity``.
-Each task config must have a variable named ``sim`` defined that holds the type :class:`~omni.isaac.lab.sim.SimulationCfg`.
+Simulation related parameters are defined as part of the :class:`~isaaclab.sim.SimulationCfg` class, which is a :class:`~isaaclab.utils.configclass` module that holds simulation parameters such as ``dt``, ``device``, and ``gravity``.
+Each task config must have a variable named ``sim`` defined that holds the type :class:`~isaaclab.sim.SimulationCfg`.

 In Isaac Lab, the use of ``substeps`` has been replaced by a combination of the simulation ``dt`` and the ``decimation`` parameters.
 For example, in IsaacGymEnvs, having